samkennerly/chengdu/README.md

   ```
   pip uninstall -y -r <(pip freeze)
   ```

+If you can see the `Python Environments` view,

 - Press CTRL-SHIFT-P to open the Command Palette.
 - Search for `Python: Create Environment` and select it.